Adrienne Monnier: Le Navire d'Argent

-In June 1925, Monnier, with Beach's moral and literary support, launched a French language review, Le Navire d'Argent (The Silver Ship), with Jean Prévost as literary editor.
-Taking its name from the silver sailing ship, which appears in Paris's coat of arms, it cost 5 Fr per issue, or 50 Fr for a twelve-month subscription.
-Although financially unsuccessful, it was an important part of the literary scene of the Twenties and was "a great European light", helping launch several writers' careers.
-Typically, about a hundred pages per issue, it was "French in language, but international in spirit" and drew heavily on the circle of writers frequenting her shop.
-The first edition contained a French-language translation (prepared jointly by Monnier and Beach) of T. S. Eliot's poem, The Love Song of J. Alfred Prufrock (May 1925).
-Other issues included an early draft of part of James Joyce's Finnegans Wake (Oct 1925); and an abridged version of Antoine de Saint-Exupéry's novella, The Aviator, in the penultimate (April 1926) edition.
-One edition (March 1926) was devoted to American writers (including Walt Whitman, William Carlos Williams and E. E. Cummings).
+In June 1925, Monnier, with Beach's support, launched a French language review, Le Navire d'Argent (The Silver Ship), with Jean Prévost as literary editor.
+Taking its name from the silver sailing ship which appears in Paris's coat of arms, it cost 5 francs per issue, or 50 francs for a twelve-month subscription.
+Although financially unsuccessful, it was an important part of the literary scene of the 1920s and was "a great European light", helping launch several writers' careers.
+Typically about a hundred pages per issue, it was "French in language, but international in spirit" and drew heavily on the circle of writers frequenting her shop.
+The first edition contained a French-language translation (prepared jointly by Monnier and Beach) of T. S. Eliot's poem "The Love Song of J. Alfred Prufrock" (May 1925).
+Other issues included an early draft of part of James Joyce's Finnegans Wake (October 1925) and an abridged version of Antoine de Saint-Exupéry's novella The Aviator (April 1926).
+One edition (March 1926) was devoted to American writers (including Walt Whitman, William Carlos Williams, and E. E. Cummings).
 It also first introduced Ernest Hemingway in translation to French audiences.
 Monnier herself contributed under the pseudonym J-M Sollier, based on her mother's maiden name.
-After twelve issues, Monnier abandoned the Navire d’Argent, as the effort and the cost was more than she could manage.
+After twelve issues, Monnier abandoned Le Navire d’Argent, as the effort and the cost was more than she could manage.
 To cover her losses, Monnier auctioned her personal collection of 400 books, many inscribed to her by their authors.
 A decade later, Monnier launched a successor periodical, the Gazette des Amis des Livres, which ran from January 1938 until May 1940.

 Later years

-Although Beach closed her store during the German Occupation, Monnier's remained open and continued to provide books and solace to Parisian readers.
-For ten years after the war Monnier continued her work as an essayist, translator and bookseller.
+Although Beach closed her store during the German Occupation, Monnier's remained open.
+For ten years after the war Monnier continued her work as an essayist, translator, and bookseller.
 Plagued by ill health, Monnier was diagnosed in September 1954 with Ménière's disease, a disorder of the inner ear which affects balance and hearing.
 She also suffered from delusions.
 On 19 June 1955, she died by suicide by taking an overdose of sleeping pills.